Who we are

 In One Mindful Breath, I’ve found a secular group that feeds my spirit (whatever that is) and through it I know I’m with others on a similar but unique and personal journey.
 Secular Buddhism can sound complicated but to me it’s the fullest and simplest way to make sense of the world.

 As a people person, I look forward to One Mindful Breath Wednesday evenings for the different views that come up in discussion as well as the opportunity for silent contemplation.
 I was a minister in the Congregational and Presbyterian churches, as well an army chaplain and a prison chaplain.
-In August 2017, I’ll be 84 years old.
+In August 2017, I had my 84th birthday.

 At the ripe old age of 43, I learnt to meditate.
-It was the best gift I’ve ever given.
+It was the best gift ever.
 Since 2000, I’ve been organising dharma communities and events, writing and producing secular Buddhist newsletters, and curating websites.
-A Care Committee member, I teach regularly and welcome your gratitude expressed as a donation to 02-1246-0675192-52.
+A Care Committee member, I teach regularly and thank you for your gratitude expressed, if you wish, as a donation into 02-1246-0675192-52.

 Meditation is like going on my favourite mini break, for free.
 Taking time to sit and rest my brain is equivalent to being in a mountain-top log cabin, sitting in front of a fire drinking hot chocolate.
 Thankfully, I meditate daily and attend this community’s weekly meditation.
 I really enjoy the sense of togetherness and spirit that meditation generates in a group setting.
 My heartfelt thanks for bringing recollective awarenesses meditation into my life.